 Each season, the club participates in the Paddle4Sport League and also hosts a sea kayak rally, which is part of the Portandhu Traditional boat Regatta.
 The New Year is celebrated with a white water paddle down the river Roe.
 It takes a lot of commitment to be up early on the morning after the night before, but we usually have a good turnout.
 We are often joined by members of other clubs, for these annual outings.
 We run the pool sessions on a Friday evening throughout the winter, with rolling sessions; Canoe Polo and fun play sessions.

-Sea kayaking is our first love.
-It has opened up many opportunities to us to enjoy and explore our treasured coast.
+Sea kayaking has opened up many opportunities to us to enjoy and explore our treasured coast.

 Not everyone in the club is a hard-core adrenalin junkie and our members are just as often found on the more relaxed and scenic rivers as on higher grade, heart pumping, white water.
-The club aims to paddle a river or lake at least twice a month.
+The club aims to paddle a river or lake on a regular basis.
 Despite the clubs name, there are a growing number of open canoeists among us.
 The club members are out and about in open boats throughout the year.
-The club has also had great success in the surf kayaking front with one of our members, Andy McClelland winning various world championships.
-We are now involved in an new CANI initiative called Junior Bladers Surf, which aims to encourage young paddlers into paddlesport.
+The club has also had great success in the surf kayaking front with one of our past members winning various world championships.
+We are progressing well into the white water kayak scene and are keen to increase our participation in this area.

 Other Interests and Activities